Ray16/site-specific-chemical-similarity/README.md

 # Site-specific Chemical Similarity
-This repository contains code for calculating site-specific chemical similarity for any materials system with a given materials property.
+This repository contains code for calculating site-specific chemical similarity for any materials system with given materials property.

-The following packages are needed for running the code (all can be installed using `pip install`):
+The following packages are needed for running the code:
 - scipy
 - pandas
 - seaborn